vvaldez/vran-playbooks/docs/openstack/playbooks/blocks/generate-instackenv.md

 This playbook will:

-- Generate the `instackenv` dictionary by retrieving the MAC addresses of nodes of pm_type:
+- Generate the `instackenv` dictionary by retrieving the MAC addresses of nodes of `pm_type`:
   - `pxe_drac`
   - `staging_ovirt`

 The playbook does not actually write the file.
-It takes the existing `instackenv` dictionary and modifies it's list items (if the item has on of the `pm_types` listed above) to add several fields:
+It takes the existing `instackenv` dictionary and modifies it's list items (if the item has one of the `pm_types` listed above) to add several fields to each list item:

 - `mac`
 - `pm_address`